Shoulder Replacement

 These tests are to make sure that you are healthy enough to have surgery and to prevent possible complications during and after surgery.

-If you are a smoker, you should quit smoking at least for a few days prior to surgery, as smoking can cause complications during the surgery and slow down healing.
-Do not use nicotine patches or gum to stop smoking as they contain nicotine.
+If you are a smoker, you should quit smoking as far prior to surgery as possible, as smoking can cause complications during the surgery and slow down healing.

 Your surgeon may also have you visit the physical therapist that will be taking care of your rehabilitation after surgery.
 The therapist will be able to prepare you for the surgery and get to know your physical condition before the surgery.
-This will make it easier for the therapist to offer the best treatment and therapy exercises for you.
+This will make it easier for the therapist to offer the best treatment and therapy exercises for you after surgery.

 Getting Your Home Ready for Your Return

-You may not be allowed to take shower for a week after surgery, so you’ll need help with a sponge bath.
+You may not be allowed to take a shower for a few days following surgery, so you’ll need help with a sponge bath.
 You also want to prevent falls of any kind, especially in the shower.
-Putting up temporary handrails in the shower will help you step in and out.
+Putting up temporary handrails in the shower will help you step safely in and out.

-Your arm will be in an immobilizer sling so you won’t be able to raise you arm after surgery.
-Go through your home and make sure that items you will need two arms to reach are placed at waist height so you can get to them.
+Your arm will likely be in an immobilizer sling and you may not be able allowed to do much with your arm after surgery.
+Go through your home and make sure that any items you will need access to are placed at waist level so you can get to them easily.

 Going for Shoulder Surgery

 Usually, on the day of the surgery, you will be admitted to the hospital or surgical unit early in the morning.
 The night before surgery, you must not eat or drink anything after midnight.
-Bring anything to the hospital your surgeon has asked for including medications that you are already taking, since you will have to stay in the hospital for a few days.
-Take a shower and wash you hair before admission—it will be hard to wash your hair after surgery because you can’t raise your arm.
+Bring anything to the hospital your surgeon has asked you to bring including medications that you are currently taking as you may be in the hospital for a day or two.
+Take a shower and wash your hair before admission—it will be hard to wash your hair after surgery because you can’t raise your arm.
 Try to get to bed early and get a good night’s sleep.

 Shoulder Surgery

 On the day of surgery, you will be asked to arrive a couple of hours prior to surgery.
-If you have not already met with the anesthesiologist, the anesthesiologist will evaluate you.
+If you have not already met with the anesthesiologist, the anesthesiologist will evaluate you before surgery.
 Usually, in total shoulder replacement surgery, regional anesthesia is used.
-The anesthesia is a brachial plexus nerve block, where the complete shoulder region gets numb and lasts for several hours after surgery.
-For some surgeries, you may have general anesthesia.
+This consists of a nerve block, where the shoulder region and arm are made to feel numb.
+This can last for up to a 1/2 day after surgery.

 In the Recovery Room

-After surgery, you will be taken to the recovery room where you are monitored until you wake up and/or the effects of the anesthesia wear off which is usually about 1-2 hours.
-Nerve blocks (regional anesthesia) are often used during surgery and can provide pain relief for 10-24 hours afterward.
+After surgery, you will be taken to the recovery room where you are monitored until you wake up and/or the effects of the anesthesia wear off.
+This usually takes about 1-2 hours.

-From recovery you will be taken to your hospital room where you will stay for at least three to four days depending on how quickly you recover.
-Pain medicine will be given in the form of injections into your IV or pain pump.
+From recovery you will be taken to your hospital room where you will stay for usually one to two days depending on your progress.
 You’ll be asked to breathe deeply and cough frequently in order to relieve any lung congestion from surgery.

-Pain control is very important after surgery and a combination of regional and patient-controlled analgesia (PCA) (pain pump) may be used.
+Pain control is very important after surgery.
 Controlling pain allows you to take deep breaths, get up, move around, and participate in physical therapy—all of which decreases complications from surgery.
-Pain pills are usually started on the first day after surgery and the pain pump is discontinued.
+Pain medications will likely consist of both intravenous (injectable) and oral medications.
+Talk to your surgical team beforehand about any concerns regarding pain control.

-A special icing machine made to fit the shoulder may be used to relieve pain and swelling of the shoulder area.
-This is usually started in the recovery room.
+A special cooling machine made to fit the shoulder may be used to help and relieve pain and swelling of the shoulder area.
+This is usually started in the recovery room and typically costs extra.
 Your surgeon may send you home with the ice machine or have you use ice packs to control pain and swelling.

-It may take several hours to regain feeling in the affected shoulder and arm.
-Once your regional anesthesia wears off move your fingers and make a fist off and on to help to maintain the blood flow to the area and speed healing.
+It may take up to a 1/2 day to regain total feeling in the affected shoulder and arm if you received a regional block.
+Once your regional anesthesia wears off, move your fingers and make a fist off and on to help to maintain the blood flow to the area and speed healing.

-If a drain was placed in your shoulder during surgery, it is usually removed the day after surgery unless there is still a lot of drainage.
+Sometimes, the surgical team will places a drain in your shoulder during surgery.
+If they have, it is usually removed the day after surgery unless there is still a lot of drainage.

-If you had same-day surgery, you will be allowed to go home when the effects of anesthesia have worn off, you’re past the stage where complications are likely to occur and you’re reasonably free of pain.
-A nurse usually reviews going-home instructions with you, gets your prescriptions, tells you when to make a follow-up appointment with your surgeon and what to do if you have problems when you get home.
+More recently, same-day (outpatient) surgery is being done at some centers for shoulder replacement surgery based on health status.
+If you had same-day surgery, you will be allowed to go home when the effects of anesthesia have worn off, you’re past the stage where complications are likely to occur and you’re pain is reasonably controlled.
+A nurse usually reviews home-instructions with you, helps you get your prescriptions, and tells you when to make a follow-up appointment with your surgeon.
+He/she will also instruct you on what to do if you have problems when you get home.

-The stitches inside your shoulder will dissolve, stitches or clips in the skin will be removed 10-14 days after surgery.
-Keep the wound dry until it is well healed.
+The stitches inside your shoulder (under the skin) will dissolve, stitches or clips in the skin will be removed 10-14 days after surgery.
+Keep the incision dry until it is well healed.

 Recovery and Home Care After Shoulder Surgery